Connergood/Team20sGetMeALife/README.md

 # GetMeALife
-## Because you're not meant to live your life alone.
+### You weren't meant to live alone....so go get a life

 Hello and welcome to our App.
-We hope you enjoy your new life!
+We hope you enjoy your new life doing more things and meeting people (that is if you want to)!

 ### How to Install/Run:

 1. There will be an .apk files uploaded to the github in the APKs folder.
 2. The APK will work on an Android Device of version 8.0 (API Level 26) and up, if for any reason a lower version is required feel free to contact me via Slack.
 3. Download the APK your Android Device, and "run" it from the downloads to install it to your phone, you may be prompted that the APK is unsafe and that Google Play doesn't recognize the developer, simply press install anyway and we promise that it's not malicious ;).